Print, they say, is dead.

 That Cineaste is traditional in format — interviews with directors, festival reviews, critical essays on film — makes it no less radical in politics: it’s been a champion of independent, foreign and avant garde cinema for the entirety of its 50 years in circulation.

-Published by the Film Society at Lincoln Center since 1962, America’s answers to Cahiers reviews film and its place in societal impact with a rigorous lesn.
+Published by the Film Society at Lincoln Center since 1962, America’s answers to Cahiers reviews film and its societal impact with a rigorous lens.

 Little White Lies